redkite-labs/RedKiteCmsSandbox/README.md

 ---------------------------
 Installing RedKite CMS from the console is really easy:

-    app/console rekitecms:install
+    app/console rekitecms:configure

-This will run the interactive command.
-Simply provide the required information and you are done!
+This will run the interactive command and provide the required information.
+If everything goes well, you will be prompted that the configuration has been written and you ready to start the install.
+Run the following command from the console:

+    app/console rekitecms:install --env=rkcms

 When the setup ends, point your browser at